Zero-Tang/NoirVisor/contributing.md

 - You may ask LLMs to **privately** assist in debugging.
 - You may ask LLMs to **privately** review the codes and documentations.
 - You may create a `scratch` folder, which is explicitly ignored via `.gitignore`, and put whatever stuff that LLMs may need to use.
-- You may use LLMs to generate possible solutions of an issue, learning from them, but eventually solve it from scratch on your own.

 ### Banned
 - Comments that are generated with LLM.
 Craft your comments in your own words.
 	- This includes Issue body and PR descriptions.
+It is not about comments in the source files.
 	- LLM's generated content is not a substitute of your own words.
 	- Machine-translated contents that are not explicitly marked.
 This includes both traditional machine-translators (e.g.: [Google Translate](https://translate.google.com/), [Baidu Fanyi](https://fanyi.baidu.com/), etc.) and asking LLMs to translate texts for you. \
 	Machine-translated contents must be posted alongside with your original version.
-- Codes and Documentations that are generated with LLM.
 - Treating LLM's review as a sufficient condition to merge or reject a change.
 - Generating or Automating spams with LLM.
 - **Violation of the Code of Conduct**: Harassment on any contributors for using LLMs.
 This includes playing detective for whether someone has used LLM.